McCaffrey scores 3 TDs and 49ers clinch NFC West with 45-29 rout of Cardinals for 6th straight win

+San Francisco has won back-to-back division titles for the first time since the 2011-12 seasons.

+“Winning the division is very important — it's a big step for us,” McCaffrey said.
+“But everyone knows where we want to be.
+We know that each week, we have to play our best ball.
+We're going to get everybody's best shot, so the standard has to continue to rise.”

 McCaffrey scored his second touchdown early in the third quarter, sneaking out of the backfield for a 41-yard score and a 28-13 lead.
-The running back was so wide open that he leaped for the catch, fell down, and still had enough time to get to his feet and sprint to the end zone.
+The running back was so wide open that he leaped for the catch, fell down, got to his feet and sprinted to the end zone.

+“He does everything for us,” Purdy said.
+“Runs the ball well, catches the ball, everything.
+In my eyes, that's an MVP.”

 He made it there a third time later in the third quarter after plowing ahead 1-yard for the touchdown and a 35-16 advantage.
 Deebo Samuel followed with his second touchdown catch in the fourth, a 19-yard reception that made it 42-22.